Augmentation varieties and disk potentials III: Introduction

 In this third part in the series, we construct an augmentation variety associated to Legendrians in circle-fibered contact manifolds, and prove that it is a Legendrian isotopy invariant.
 The augmentation variety of a Legendrian $\Lambda$ is a subset of the representation variety

 defined by the ideal in the Chekanov-Eliashberg algebra that is the union of kernels of augmentations.
-It closely related to the space of fillings of the Legendrian \cite{ref1,ref2,ref3,ref4,ref5,ref6,ref7,riz:lift,ref9,vafaetal,ref11,ref12,ref13,ref14,ref15} and as such plays a role in the possible desingularizations of a singular Lagrangian in a symplectic manifold.
-In particular, any tamed filling defines a subset of the augmentation variety defined by polynomials that are killed by the corresponding augmentation.
+It is closely related to the space of fillings of the Legendrian \cite{ref1,ref2,ref3,ref4,ref5,ref6,ref7,riz:lift,ref9,vafaetal,ref11,ref12,ref13,ref14,ref15} and as such plays a role in the possible desingularizations of a singular Lagrangian in a symplectic manifold.
+In particular, we will show that any tamed filling defines a subset of the augmentation variety defined by polynomials that are killed by the corresponding augmentation.
 We denote by

 the locus of the augmentation variety of a Legendrian $\Lambda$ defined by tamed fillings; it is also a Legendrian isotopy invariant.
 In examples, each tamed filling $L$ defines an irreducible component